 Glutathione itself as a supplement is thought to be safe for all adults, tests have not been done however on pregnant women to claim safety in pregnancy.
 Speak to your health care provider about appropriateness in pregnancy otherwise focus on food sources of glutathione and supporting supplements that help manufacture glutathione.

-I take the following supplements a few times a week either glutathione* or NAC*.
-I ramp it up when I’m flying and traveling a lot.
-Also when I have a heavy work load and am not getting enough sleep or exercise.
-This Optimal Liposomal Glutathione uses a unique liposomal delivery method to support optimal absorption of this reduced glutathione and help to protect the fragile molecule through the digestive tract.
-A liposome is a tiny phospholipid* vesicle that mimics the body’s own cell structure.
+This glutathione* Optimal Liposomal Glutathione uses a unique liposomal delivery method to support optimal absorption of this fragile molecule through the digestive tract.
 Liposomes may be better absorbed across cell membranes in a way that is not possible for ordinary water-soluble or fat-soluble nutrients.

 Metylation nutrients (folate and vitamins B6 and B12).

 Methylation and the production and recycling of glutathione are the two most important biochemical functions in your body.
 Methylation nutrients are perhaps the most critical to keep the body producing glutathione.
 WE have a series of blogs coming on this topic and how to identify if you have a methylation issue.
 Consider taking folate (especially in the active form of 5 methyltetrahydrofolate), B6 (in the active form of 5P) and B12 (in the active form of methylcobalamin).
 I love Ben Lynchs products Active B12 with L-5-MTHF* or HomocysteX*

 Milk Thistle has long been used in liver disease and helps boost glutathione levels.
 I love sourcing my Milk Thistle as a tea*.